sanskrit/raw_etexts_english/blogs/manasataramgini/2017-03-19_aryabhae1b9ada-and-his-sine-table.md

 +++
-title = "Āryabhaṭa and his sinexa0table"
+title = "Āryabhaṭa and his sine table"

 +++
 Everyone and his son have written about Āryabhaṭa and his sine table.